blast-cu/blast-cu.github.io/_pages/mlpacheco.md

 ### My Work

 I primarily work on Natural Language Processing, Machine Learning and Computational Social Science.
 I am mostly interested in the integration of structured knowledge and statistical models, and in the relationship between language and social systems.
 I am a strong believer in interdisciplinary, collaborative work.
 I actively collaborate with researchers in linguistics, human-computer interaction, formal methods, security, bioinformatics, and the behavioral and social sciences.
+For more information, see my [full list of publications](https://blast-cu.github.io/publications/).

+### Interested in working with me?

+- **If you are a student at CU** come talk to me about your research interests and ideas!
+- **If you are prospective PhD student** please [apply to CU](https://www.colorado.edu/cs/admissions/graduate-admissions/how-apply) and mention my name in your application.
+I will carefully consider all applications of prospective students interested in working with me.
+However, I might not be able to reply to all prospective students email.
+For more thoughts on this, I recommend Prof. Yonatan Bisk's notes on [cold emailing professors](https://yonatanbisk.com/emailing_professors.html).
+- I do not have positions available for students outside of CU.